 In the electricity sector, battery energy storage systems emerge as one of the key solutions to provide flexibility to a power system that sees sharply rising flexibility needs, driven by the fast-rising share of variable renewables in the electricity mix.

 Pumped storage plants can operate with seawater, although there are additional challenges compared to using fresh water, such as saltwater corrosion and barnacle growth.
 Inaugurated in 1966, the 240 MW in France can partially work as a pumped-storage station.
 When high tides occur at off-peak hours, the turbines can be used to pump more seawater into the reservoir than the high tide would have naturally brought in.
 It is the only larg.
-When electricity generated from nearby power plants exceeds demand, it’s used to pump water uphill, essentially filling the upper reservoir as a battery.
-Later, when electricity demand spikes, water is released to the lower reservoir through a turbine, generating power. [pdf]
+Pumped storage facilities are built to push water from a lower reservoir uphill to an elevated reservoir during times of surplus electricity.
+In pumping mode, electric energy is converted to potential energy and stored in the form of water at an upper elevation, which is why it is sometimes called a “water battery”. [pdf]

 We are deeply committed to excellence in all our endeavors.